NordicSemiconductor/pc-nrfconnect-launcher/README.md

 ## Manual installation of apps

-If you are unable to install apps from the *Add/remove apps* screen, it is also possible to install apps manually:
+Should you have an app package offline, it is also possible to install it manually:

-1. Go to the app's page on the npm website by following the links above, and locate the name and the latest version of the app.
-2. Download the app by using the URL `https://registry.npmjs.org/<name>/-/<name>-<version>.tgz`, and save the file to `%USERPROFILE%\.nrfconnect-apps\local` (Windows) or `$HOME/.nrfconnect-apps/local` (Linux/macOS).
+1. Copy the file to `%USERPROFILE%\.nrfconnect-apps\local` (Windows) or `$HOME/.nrfconnect-apps/local` (Linux/macOS).
-3. Restart nRF Connect.
+2. Restart nRF Connect.
 The app should now appear in the *Launch app* screen.

 # Creating apps